MoiCoquille/Indalit-Website2/content/aws-amazon-web-services-consultants.md

 <br />

 <p>
-Every one of these requests hasan adequate and progressive answer.
+Every one of these requests has an adequate and progressive answer.
 No need for disruption, we have managed the most complex use cases without a second of downtime.
 </p>
 <br />

 <p>
 Be reassured, you won't be on your own.
-Get the <a href="http://www.indalit.com/packs/">Project Management Pack</a> to make sure everyone is on track.
+Get the <a href="http://www.indalit.com/packs/">Project Management Pack</a> to make sure the project is on track.
 </p>
 <br />